lennartpalm96/lennartpalm.github.io/_pages/papers.md

 [PPY_KoreanIndustrialComplexes]: {{ site.baseurl }}{% link assets/files/PPY_KoreanIndustrialComplexes.pdf %}

 **The Spatial Distribution of Tasks and Wages**. (with Anja Grujovic) New draft coming soon! <br><br/>
+<small>[ <a href="#/" onclick="visib('design-based')">Abstract</a> | [Working Paper][gp_DistributionTasksSkills_2026jan16]] </small>

+<div id="design-based" style="display: none; text-align: justify; line-height: 1.2" ><small>
+Since the 1980s, the segregation of workers by skill across cities has consistently increased with high-skill workers sorting into larger cities.
+We show that changes in job task content can partially explain the evolution of spatial sorting by worker skill.
+Building on stylized facts of worker sorting, we propose a framework in which spatial sorting by worker skill arises from more productive cities having a comparative advantage in skill-intensive tasks.
+In equilibrium, initially more productive locations grow larger and attract more high-skill workers, and the urban wage premium is larger for both high-skilled workers and occupations with a higher share of skill-intensive tasks.
+Our framework yields two novel predictions.
+First, the observed skill-bias in the urban wage premium stems from a task-bias in agglomeration economies.
+Second, a worker's productivity in a specific city is determined by her occupation's task content and the city's comparative advantage in the production of skill-intensive tasks. %how much an occupation benefits from cities' productive advantages depends on both its task content and the strength of a city's comparative advantage in skill-intensive tasks.
+Consequently, our model shows that the evolution of spatial sorting by skill can be explained by changes in job task content.
+Using administrative data from Germany, we find support for our model's predictions.
+The urban wage premium ranges from 1.7 to 2.5 percentage points depending on job task content.
+Moreover, we observe strong spatial sorting of occupations by their analytical task content.
+</small><br><br/></div>

+[gp_DistributionTasksSkills_2026jan16]: {{ site.baseurl }}{% link assets/files/gp_DistributionTasksSkills_2026jan16.pdf %}

 # <center> Work in Progress </center>
 - - -